Current Research Associates

 MA, MSc, PhD

-I was also part of the team that carried out the Listening Exchanges project that piloted an innovative method to address community polarisation.
+Alison was also part of the team that carried out the Listening Exchanges project that piloted an innovative method to address community polarisation.
 They brought together two people with clearly divergent views to listen carefully to each other, reflect back a summary of what they had heard, and share their own lived experience with a view to challenging stereotypes and supporting social cohesion.

-I am currently working on an evaluation of the Bridge-Builders scheme with NHS Lothian, which pairs trainee health and social care professionals with patients who need support to access appointments.
+Alison is currently working on an evaluation of the Bridge-Builders scheme with NHS Lothian, which pairs trainee health and social care professionals with patients who need support to access appointments.

-My academic background is in health psychology and health services research.
-I joined the Nuffield Department of Primary Care Health Sciences in April 2016 to work with Professor Louise Locock on the NIHR-funded US-PEx study which aimed to better understand how NHS frontline staff use different types of patient feedback to improve health services and develop tools to help them make better use of this data.
-I recently worked with Dr Lisa Hinton and Professor Richard McManus on the BuMP trial, a large randomised controlled trial to determine whether self-monitoring of blood pressure can help earlier detection of hypertension and pre-eclampsia.
+Her academic background is in health psychology and health services research.
+She joined the Nuffield Department of Primary Care Health Sciences in April 2016 to work with Professor Louise Locock on the NIHR-funded US-PEx study which aimed to better understand how NHS frontline staff use different types of patient feedback to improve health services and develop tools to help them make better use of this data.
+She recently worked with Dr Lisa Hinton and Professor Richard McManus on the BuMP trial, a large randomised controlled trial to determine whether self-monitoring of blood pressure can help earlier detection of hypertension and pre-eclampsia.

 Emeritus Professor Timothy Dixon